-We're committed to helping teachers organise an educational and fun visit to our award-winning attraction.
-Our Dungeon Tour is only £5.95 per pupil, with 1 free teacher place for each 10 pupils & free familiarisation visits.
+The York Dungeon Tour is discounted to £5.95 per pupil, with FREE teacher places and FREE familiarisation visits.
 We offer all the administrative support you need as a teacher to make the visit a success.
 See our Prices section for details....

 For all school enquiries, please call: 0871 663 1671